Basics

 - Easier maintainability for years to come.

-This is for instance noticable in the form elements, styled close to default to not break affordances and conventions.
-At the same time, we keep the focus outline entirely default so it works with people’s settings, whether that be different colours or extra contrast; whatever they need to perform their task.
+This is for instance noticable in the form elements.
+They are made to not break with affordances and conventions.
+The default focus outline is kept so it works with people’s settings, whether that be different colours or extra contrast; whatever they need to perform their task.

 System content